 By Lauren Floyd, Honeycomb Moms

 We’ve planned.
 We’ve birthed.
 We’ve learned.
-The consensus: Do use a Target.com account for your registry.
-You get exchanges up to a year without receipts, and they have a wide selection of baby registry must-haves.
-Don’t stress over the perfect stroller or carrier.
+The consensus: Don’t stress over the perfect stroller or carrier.
 You’re amazing, so you’ll make anything work.
 And there are plenty of ways to cut down on costs, such as these 10 tips from the parenting blog Famlee of Four +1.

-Consider our Honeycomb mom recommendations simple suggestions from seven moms to make life easier.
+So consider our recommendations simple suggestions from seven tired moms trying to excel at this parenting thing together.

 Philips Avent Super Soothie pacifiers